 Since the 2004 survey, the SPACE I questionnaire includes a series of items designed to clarify precisely which persons are being counted in the statistics of each country (e.g. some countries include persons serving their sentence under electronic monitoring, or in a special unit for drug-addicted or mentally disturbed prisoners, while other do not count them).
 The answers to these items suggest that cross-national comparisons of prison population rates must be conducted cautiously as the categories included in the total number of prisoners vary from country to country.
 The same is true for cross-national comparisons of deaths and suicides in penal institutions as well as of staff working in penal institutions.
 The SPACE I questionnaire is updated periodically in order to adapt it to the latest changes in the European penitentiary systems.

-In order to increase the reliability of the survey and allow more accurate comparisons between the Member States of the Council of Europe, a few modifications were introduced in the 2008 survey.
+In order to increase the reliability of the survey and allow more accurate comparisons between the Member States of the Council of Europe, the SPACE questionnaire is revised every year.

-Figures on prison population (stock) as well as on penitentiary staff relate to every 1st September of the reference year; while the annual number of entries into penal institutions (flow), total number of days spent in them, and incidents (escapes, deaths and suicides) relate to the previous year.
+Until 2016, figures on prison population (stock) as well as on penitentiary staff related to every 1st September of the reference year; while the annual number of entries into penal institutions (flow), total number of days spent in them, and incidents (escapes, deaths and suicides) related to the previous year.